It is particularly popular with busy people because it saves you a lot of time.

 Organize your preparation and cooking times

-To better organize prep and cook times, start with the recipe that requires the longest cook time.
+Start with the recipe that requires the longest cook time to organize prep and cook times better.
 This is usually soup or oven food.
 Once the meal is underway, focus on the rest.

 Save cold meals for last, as they can be easily prepared while other meals cook.

-To save extra time, review the ingredients in all recipes before you begin.
+To save extra time, review the ingredients in all recipes before beginning.
 This way, if two recipes call for diced onions or diced bell peppers, you will be able to cut the entire amount at once.

 Using automated devices like a rice cooker or slow cooker can further streamline your workflow.

-Grocery shopping can be a huge waste of time.
+Grocery shopping can be a massive waste of time.

-This will avoid duplication to a previously visited section and speed up your purchases.
+This will avoid duplicating a previously visited section and speed up your purchases.

 Limiting grocery shopping to once a week and using a grocery delivery service are two additional ways to spend less time shopping.

-To cut down on time in the kitchen, keep a consistent schedule and make use of a shopping list.
-Choosing the right combination of meals and organizing your kitchen is also important.
+To cut down on time in the kitchen, keep a consistent schedule and use a shopping list.
+Choosing the right combination of meals and organizing your kitchen are also important.

-Your food storage containers can make the difference between a great or mediocre meal.
+Your food storage containers can differentiate between a great or mediocre meal.